SKIP TO MAIN CONTENT

 SDG 10: Reduced Inequalities

-A group of Diversity Scholars and UTD staff.
+A group of Comet Scholars and UTD staff.

-The Office of Diversity and Community Engagement also offers a variety of other programs to effectively prepare students for UT Dallas, including College 101 Workshops and the G-Force Mentor Program.
+The Office of Diversity, Equity, and Inclusion also offers a variety of other programs to effectively prepare students for UT Dallas, including College 101 Workshops and the G-Force Mentor Program.
 Though these programs, UT Dallas strives to make Quality Education accessible to all.

 Green Office